Ernie Pyle: Legacy

 Pyle is described as "the pre-eminent war correspondent of his era," who achieved worldwide fame and readership for his World War II battlefield reports that were published from 1942 to 1945.
 Present-day war correspondents, World War II veterans, and historians still recognize Pyle's World War II dispatches as "the standard to which every other war correspondent should strive to emulate."
 As Life magazine once described Pyle and his work: "He now occupies a place in American journalistic letters which no other correspondent of this war has achieved.
 His smooth, friendly prose succeeded in bridging a gap between soldier and civilian where written words usually fail."

 Pyle is best remembered for his World War II newspaper reports of the firsthand experiences of ordinary Americans, especially the G.I.s serving in the U.S. Armed Forces in Europe in particular.
 His legacy also lies in the stories of soldiers who would otherwise be unknown.
 "The Death of Captain Waskow," published in January 1944, is considered Pyle's most famous column.
 In describing the soldiers he had met, Pyle remarked:Their life consisted wholly and solely of war, for they were and always had been front-line infantrymen.
 They survived because the fates were kind to them, certainly – but also because they had become hard and immensely wise in animal-like ways of self-preservation.

 In addition to his writing, Pyle's legacy includes the Ernie Pyle bill, whose content he proposed in one of his columns in early 1944.
 Congress passed formal legislation in May 1944 to provide American soldiers with a 50 percent increase in pay for their combat service.
 The U.S. Army also adopted Pyle's suggestion of providing overseas service bars on uniforms to designate six months of overseas service.

 Pyle's papers and other archival materials related to his life and work are held at the Lilly Library, Indiana University Bloomington; the Ernie Pyle World War II Museum, Dana, Indiana; the Indiana State Museum; and the Wisconsin State Historical Society.
 The Indiana Historical Society acquired Ernie and Jerry Pyle's personal library from IU Bloomington's School of Journalism in 2005 and moved the collection to its headquarters in Indianapolis.

+Ernie Pyle Hall is the former site of the Indiana University School of Journalism prior to its being folded into The Media School.
+The building now houses the Office of Admissions Welcome Center and the Walter Center for Career achievement.
+A statue of Pyle was erected outside of Franklin Hall which is home to The Media School and the Department of Journalism.